CariLT01/teamsplus-extension/teamsplus-docs/docs/other/encryption.md

 # Encryption

-TeamsPlus encryption is a useless service, but it can still be used if you want I guess.

-## Encrypting and decrypting

-You first need an account.
-Go create one at [https://apiteamsplus.pythonanywhere.com/register](https://apiteamsplus.pythonanywhere.com/register).
-Please remember your encryption key when signing up as there is no way to recover them if you forget them.

-**How to encrypt**

-1. Click on the lock button in the sidebar.
-2. Search for an account and select the one you want to encrypt for.
-3. Type the content you want to encrypt
-4. Press encrypt.
-A *enter your password* popup should popup.
-5. Enter your encryption key associated with your account.
-If you forgot them, please see *I forgot my encryption key please help* section.
-6. A login popup will appear if needed.
-Simply enter your credentials.
-7. The encrypted message will be shown on the bottom and copied to your clipboard (if available).
-8. Send the ciphertext to the destinated person.
-A *decrypt* button should appear below all encrypted messages.

-If you got *Internal server error* message, it may mean:

-- Invalid login credentials or encryption key.
-- Missing data or invalid request to the server
-- Any other server error

-**How to decrypt**

-1. Click the *decrypt* button on a message.
-2. Enter the encryption key associated with YOUR ACCOUNT.
-If you forgot them, please see *I forgot my encryption key please help* section.
-3. A login screen will appear if needed.
-Simply enter your credentials to continue.
-4. A popup with the decrypted content should appear.

-If you got *Internal server error* message, it may mean:

-- Invalid login credentials or encryption key.
-- Invalid message format or missing data/field.
-- Message authenticity cannot be verified.
-- Message cannot be decrypted with your keys or not meant to be read by you.
-- Any other server error

-## I forgot my encryption key please help

-**There is no way to recover your encryption key.** The encryption key is needed to decrypt the real encryption key associated with your account.
-Without this key, we (TeamsPlus) are unable to decrypt any message you sent and destined to you.
+TeamsPlus encryption is optional, but you can use it if you want to keep your messages more private.

+## Getting Started

+Before encrypting or decrypting messages, you need an account.
+Sign up here: [https://apiteamsplus.pythonanywhere.com/register](https://apiteamsplus.pythonanywhere.com/register).

+!!! note
+    Make sure to remember your encryption key when signing up.
+There is no way to recover it if you forget it.

+## How to Encrypt

+1. Click the lock button in the sidebar.
+2. Search for the recipient's account and select it.
+3. Type the content you want to encrypt.
+4. Press **Encrypt**.
+A popup will ask you for your password.
+5. Enter the encryption key linked to your account.
+   !!! tip
+       If you forgot it, see the *I forgot my encryption key* section below.
+6. Log in if prompted.
+7. The encrypted message will appear at the bottom and, if possible, will be copied to your clipboard.
+8. Send the ciphertext to the recipient.
+A **Decrypt** button will appear below all encrypted messages.

+### Common Issues

+!!! warning
+    If you see an **Internal server error**, it may be due to:
+    - Incorrect login credentials or encryption key.
+    - Missing or invalid data in the request.
+    - Temporary server issues.

+## How to Decrypt

+1. Click the **Decrypt** button on a message.
+2. Enter your encryption key.
+   !!! tip
+       If you forgot it, see the *I forgot my encryption key* section below.
+3. Log in if prompted.
+4. A popup will display the decrypted content.

+### Common Issues

+!!! warning
+    If you see an **Internal server error**, it may be due to:
+    - Incorrect login credentials or encryption key.
+    - Invalid message format or missing data.
+    - The message cannot be decrypted with your keys or was not intended for you.
+    - Temporary server issues.

+## I Forgot My Encryption Key

+!!! danger
+    If you forget your encryption key, it cannot be recovered.

+The encryption key is required to access the real encryption key for your account.
+Without it, TeamsPlus cannot decrypt messages you sent or that were sent to you.

+!!! tip
+    Store your encryption key safely, for example in a password manager.